ausomely/w2-multiplayer-support/README.md

 For exchanging different information such as username, password and player commands, we used protobuf to package the informaton and serialize it to a stream buffer in the form of binary string.
 Then we used asynchronous operations to send the information on the client side and receive them on the server side.

 ### Web Server Protocol:
 When a user connects to our game server, a login session is started to get authentication information from the user.
-Once our game server has the user’s credentials, we place them in a JSON object and send it through a HTTP POST request to the web server.
-If authenticated, the user is placed in a game lobby.
-Currently, both directions of communication are sent as strings.
-Credentials are serialized using protobuf.
+Once our game server has the user’s credentials, we place them in a JSON object and convert it into a string.
+Then we put the string into the HTTP POST request and send it to the web server.
+Since we only care about if the authentication is a success or not, we only extract the status code from the response, which should be 200 if succeeds.
+If authenticated, the user is placed in the “In Game” session (will change to primary lobby session).

 ## Interfaces: